 Mucosal Protection

-• Sucralfate forms a protective coating over ulcers, shielding them from acid while healing takes place.
+• Sucralfate: Forms a protective coating over ulcers, shielding them from acid while healing takes place.

-• Misoprostol prevents NSAID-related ulcers by mimicking protective prostaglandins.
+• Misoprostol: Prevents NSAID-related ulcers by mimicking protective prostaglandins.
 It is often prescribed when NSAIDs cannot be discontinued.

 Medication Adjustments